 Roasted corn and baked potatoes are tried and true sides.
 To get a little more variety, try zucchini fries with parmesan, which makes a great side for burgers.
 Grilled tomatoes with yogurt is a light, low-fat side that partners well with kabobs.
 A sweet potato, grilled until tender, is an authentic side for jerk chicken.

-Desserts on the barbeque?
+Desserts on the barbecue?
 If everything else tastes better grilled, why not try your favorite treats?

 Fruit is particularly delicious grilled.
 This is because grilling helps to caramelize the fruit’s natural sugars.
 No matter what the season, you’ll find a fruit that works on the grill.
 Berries and nectarines, apples, bananas, pineapple and mangos all taste amazing when you barbeque them.